robincarlo84/Public-Docs/terms.md

 b) When listing an item, it is your responsibility to make sure that the image and description submitted are accurate, and that you have adhered to the regulations laid out in the Sale Of Goods Act 1979.

 c) You agree that when uploading a Buy Now item, the price that you set is to be the final sale amount.
 This is the total that will be collected from the buyer and is inclusive of UK shipping costs that you may incur to fulfil delivery of the item to a UK buyer.
-It also includes Junkey's fee and all applicable sale taxes, which are deducted from the net sale proceeds you will receive.
+It also includes Junkey's fee and all applicable sale taxes, as well as a small fee from Paypal for processing the transaction.
+The net sale proceeds you receive will have had these fees deducted.
+See section 19. on fees below for more information on applicable fees.

 d) You warrant that you understand that in order to receive payment for any item that you agree to sell, you will need a valid PayPal email address.
 Junkey will assume that the email address that you registered with is also your PayPal email address and will attempt to make payment to it following a successful trade.
 You should notify Junkey customer support before or immediately after accepting an offer should you need to arrange for payments to be made to an alternative email address.